List of oldest and youngest NBA players

-Key

 Oldest players

 The oldest player ever to play in the NBA was Nat Hickey who played one game in the 1947–48 season when he was 45 years and 363 days old.
 Hickey, who was coaching the Providence Steamrollers at the time, decided to activate himself and played in a game for the Steamrollers.
 In his first game as a player for the Steamrollers, he missed all six of his shot attempts and only scored two points from three free throw attempts; he only played in one more game before retiring as a player two days shy of his 46th birthday.
 The second-oldest player is Kevin Willis, who played 20 seasons (excluding the 1988–89 season he missed due to injury) in the league before he sat out the 2005–06 season and earned a contract with the Dallas Mavericks on April 2, 2007.
 Willis then played five games for the Mavericks at the age of 44.
 The third-oldest player is Hall of Famer Robert Parish.
 Parish, who played with the Boston Celtics in the 1980s, played his last season with the Chicago Bulls at the age of 43.
 He played in 1,611 regular season games during his 21-year career, more than any other player in NBA history.
 When the Bulls won the 1997 Finals, Parish became the oldest player ever to win the NBA championship.
-There are 31 players who played in the NBA after they turned 40.
-The oldest active player is Udonis Haslem, who is now 42 years old.
-Haslem played his first game in the 2003–04 NBA season and has played for 19 seasons.
-He is the only player born before 1984 who is still active and under contract with an NBA team.
+There are 34 players who played in the NBA after they turned 40.
+Following the retirements of Udonis Haslem and Andre Iguodala shortly after the 2022–23 season, the oldest active player is LeBron James.